| |

 writer, and a hugely influential voice in the genre, even before she

-married fellow pulp writer, Henry Kuttner in 1940 (and merged
+married fellow pulp writer Henry Kuttner in 1940 (and wrote with him

-together with him as Lewis Padgett and others).
+under the name Lewis Padgett amongst others).
 Moore entered the

-field with “Shambleau,” which deals with themes of addition and sex.
+field with “Shambleau,” which deals with themes of addiction and sex.

 Moore and Kuttner would go on to mentor and befriend none other than